Academic Accommodations Service

 The Academic Accommodations service works collaboratively with our university community and stakeholders to facilitate the academic accommodation process.
+To consult the policy, visit the Academic Regulation I-16 - Academic Accommodations.

 The academic accommodation process is a collaborative process and a shared responsibility among all parties involved.
 Our role in the academic accommodation process is to assess, establish, and implement appropriate academic accommodations for students who have a temporary or permanent disability.